Kawasaki Disease - Quick Consult

 • Age less than 5 years with peak incidence 18 to 24 months

-• Cases appear year round – most often spring or winter
+• Cases appear year-round – most often spring or winter

-• Most commonly seen in US and Japan
+• Most commonly seen in U.S. and Japan

 Back To Top